benjaminion/upgrading-ethereum-book/src/book.md

   - The validator is marked as slashed.
 This information is used when calculating rewards and penalties: while being exited, whatever it does, a slashed validator receives penalties as if it had failed to propose or attest, including the inactivity leak if applicable.
   - Normally, as part of the exit process, the `withdrawable_epoch` for a validator (the point at which a validator's stake is in principle unlocked) is set to [`MIN_VALIDATOR_WITHDRAWABILITY_DELAY`](/part3/config/configuration#min_validator_withdrawability_delay) epochs after it exits.
 When a validator is slashed, a much longer period of lock-up applies, namely [`EPOCHS_PER_SLASHINGS_VECTOR`](/part3/config/preset#epochs_per_slashings_vector).
 This is to allow a further, potentially much greater, slashing penalty [to be applied later](/part3/transition/epoch#slashings) once the chain knows how many validators have been slashed together around the same time.
 The postponement of the withdrawable epoch is twice as long as required to apply the extra penalty, which is applied [half-way through](/part3/transition/epoch#slashings) the period.
 This simply means that slashed validators continue to accrue attestation penalties for some 18 days longer than necessary.
 Treating slashed validators fairly is not a big priority for the protocol.
   - The effective balance of the validator is added to the accumulated effective balances of validators slashed this epoch, and stored in the circular list, `state.slashings`.
 This will later be used by the slashing penalty calculation mentioned in the previous point.
-  - An initial "slap on the wrist" slashing penalty of the validator's effective balance (in Gwei) divided by the [`MIN_SLASHING_PENALTY_QUOTIENT_ALTAIR`](/part3/config/preset#min_slashing_penalty_quotient_altair) is applied.
-With current values, this is a maximum of 0.5 Ether, increased from 0.25 Ether in Phase&nbsp;0.
-The plan is to increase this to 1 Ether at The Merge.
+  - An initial "slap on the wrist" slashing penalty of the validator's effective balance (in Gwei) divided by the [`MIN_SLASHING_PENALTY_QUOTIENT_BELLATRIX`](/part3/config/preset#min_slashing_penalty_quotient) is applied.
+For a validator with a full Effective Balance of 32 ETH, this initial penalty is 1 ETH.
   - The block proposer that included the slashing proof receives a reward.

 In short, a slashed validator receives an initial minor penalty, can expect to receive a further penalty later, and is marked for exit.